wolfgangasdf/gmail-attachment-remover/README.md

 This is an app that connects to your Gmail account via imap and removes selected large attachments, without screwing up conversations/threads/labels.

 * new: option to *not* perform a backup before attachment removal - this is much faster since not the whole message is downloaded.
-* Before removing an attachment, a local full backup of the raw email is saved.
+* If backup is not disabled: Before removing an attachment, a local full backup of the raw email is saved.
 But you should save your important attachments manually before!
 * The removed attachment is replaced by a text-file attachment containing the original attachment filename and size.
 * It is super slow, gmail is throttling API access.

-2021: Finally, someone has made a more complete app with a very similar design, I haven't tested it: https://github.com/ilovefreesw/unattach.
-Update 2023: now it's a webapp.

 ## Tutorial